How Often Should I Get a Massage?

-You just got home from a long day at work and feel your muscles screaming for relief.
-Perhaps you returned from your game and noticed you couldn’t move as freely as you used to.
-You can’t even remember the last time you stretched or got a massage.
+You just got home from a long day at work or finished handling your energetic children all day and feel your muscles screaming for relief.
+Maybe you returned from playing your favorite sport and noticed you couldn’t move as freely as you used to.
+You have no clue when the last time you stretched or got a massage was.
 Could it be you’re overdue for one?
-So how often should you get a massage?
+If so, how often should you get a massage?

-The simplest answer is, whenever you feel like you need one, but if you want more details, check out the information below.
+The simplest answer to the question is, whenever you feel like you need one, but if you want more details, read on.

 How often you should get a massage depends on different factors.
 This includes your physical and emotional needs, stress levels, and your budget.
 However, one thing rings true.
 You will gain the most health benefits from massage when you get them done regularly.

 Getting regular massages can help relieve chronic pain, reduce the effects of stress, lower blood pressure, speed recovery from injuries, and optimize an athlete’s game.

 Even the healthiest individuals can benefit by calming their central nervous system, increasing blood & lymphatic circulation, loosening tight muscles, releasing toxins from the tissues for elimination, boosting immunity, and helping with pain management in conditions such as arthritis, sciatica, muscle spasms.

 If you’re just looking to enhance your health or seeking occasional relief from stress and strain, a massage once or twice a month will probably be enough.
 However, if you work in a high stress environment, are an athlete that constantly taxes their body, or someone that experiences chronic pain due to a condition, then weekly sessions would benefit you.
 Going too long between massages will only leave you back where you began, a knotted up mess.